Electrical Engineering 142 — Integrated Circuits for Communications (4 Units)

 “For every 100 Electrical Engineers who know how to design digital circuits, there are 10 who know how to design analog circuits, and at most 1 who knows how to design RF circuits.” -Professor Kristofer Pister

-While the course overall is not a light load, the latter half of the class - when the final project is usually introduced - is especially time consuming and rigorous (much like EECS150, for reference).
+This course is not a light load, especially the latter half of the class.
 It is highly recommended that this be the only project-based or design class in anyone’s schedule for reasons pertaining to sanity and well-being.
 As with any circuits design class, sufficient knowledge of knowing how to run simulations and use lab equipment is imperative.
+In addition, this course pulls lots of materials from other fields, and has very few resources outside of the course material.

 As there is limited information about this course, it is highly recommended (as with all courses that are tailored to a specific field) to talk to the professor who is scheduled to teach the course and directly discuss with him or her what the course will entail.
 Although we provide course guides, these only scratch the surface of what the course can really offer, and the professor can give you a better idea of what to expect.